google/filament/filament/README.md

 Filament is distributed as a set of static libraries you must link against:

+- `backend`, Required, implements all backends
-- `bluegl`, Required to render with OpenGL
+- `bluegl`, Required to render with OpenGL or OpenGL ES
 - `bluevk`, Required to render with Vulkan
 - `filabridge`, Support library for Filament
 - `filaflat`, Support library for Filament